uiuc-cs-ksp/mct/README.md

 Getting Started
 --
-1. MCT is built using Maven (Java SE6), so start by downloading [maven 2.2.1](http://maven.apache.org/download.html)
+1. MCT is built using Maven (Java SE6), so start by downloading [maven 2.2.1 or greater](http://maven.apache.org/download.html)
 2. Clone the git repository `git clone https://github.com/nasa/mct.git` into a local folder (referred to as `MCT_HOME`).
 3. Run `mvn -N install` from the `MCT_HOME/superpom` directory.
 4. Run `mvn clean install -Dmaven.test.skip=true -Ddistribution` from the `MCT_HOME/platform-assembly` directory.